-Is it healthy to be a ‘weekend warrior’?
+Is it healthy to be a weekend warrior?

-Is it healthy to be a ‘weekend warrior’?
+Is it healthy to be a weekend warrior?

 With 40+ hour work weeks, commutes, social obligations and caring for households, it can be difficult for people nowadays to fit exercise into their busy schedules.
 Research suggests that the benefits of weekly exercise remain the same no matter how that exercise is split across days.
-‘Weekend warriors’ – those who exercise for an extended period of time only once or twice per week – are just as healthy as those who exercise for shorter durations more frequently, according to a new study.
+‘Weekend warriors’ – those who exercise for an extended period of time only once or twice per week – are just as healthy as those who exercise for shorter durations more frequently, according to a study.

 The study looked at 89,500 people who were an average age of 62 and separated them into three groups – weekend warriors, active regular and inactive.
 The weekend warriors were classified as those who get the recommended 150-300 minutes of physical activity in just 1-2 days per week.
 Researchers found that this group had the same lowered risk of heart failure, stroke and musculoskeletal conditions as those who attain their 150-300 minutes of weekly exercise over four to seven days per week.